-With more people living in the home with different schedules, someone is generally home to watch out for the house and to make sure the home is not empty.
+With more people living in the home with different schedules security is better.
+Someone is generally home to watch out for the house and to make sure the home is not empty.
 An empty home is more attractive to would-be-burglars.

 And with adult children and grandchildren around, aging parents or grandparents can get help much more quickly if they have a fall or a medical emergency than they could if they lived alone.